List of Sesame Street recurring segments: Monster Clubhouse

 Monster Clubhouse is a recurring Sesame Street segment that debuted during Season 32 featuring energetic young monster friends Mooba, Mel, Narf, and Groogle.
 For season 33, Mooba was renamed Googel and Groogle was renamed Phoebe.
 In season 33, the segments were shortened, and the monsters would do three or four of the activities.
 They are snack time, furry feeling/shape/animal sound of the day, dance time, nap time, mail time, and being pursued by an elephant.
-Despite being shown in two episodes in Season 34 and dropped from the show in Season 35, Monster Clubhouse still appeared in Sesame Streets 2002-2006 intro.
+Despite being dropped from the show after 2003, Monster Clubhouse still appeared in Sesame Streets 2002-2006 intro.

 According to the 2009 book Sesame Street: A Celebration - 40 Years of Life on the Street the segment was discontinued after 2003 because, "kids didn't know the new Muppets and became confused, and the frenetic pace of the segment raised concerns.
 The puppets Mooba, Mel, Narf, and Groogel literally bounced off the walls.
 So it was abandoned after just two seasons."